Quinn Wolcott: Career

-Wolcott along side Nationals catcher Riley Adams, 2025.
+Wolcott alongside Nationals catcher Riley Adams, 2025.

 Wolcott attended the Jim Evans Academy for Professional Umpiring in 2006, and at the age of 19 subsequently was the youngest umpire hired to the minor leagues that year.
 He made his Major League debut on May 27, 2013, working both games of a doubleheader between the Arizona Diamondbacks and Texas Rangers.

 Wolcott was hired to the full-time Major League umpire roster on July 4, 2014, to replace Gary Darling, who had retired.
 At the age of 28, Wolcott was the youngest Major League umpire on the roster.

 Wolcott's first postseason assignment was the 2016 National League Wild Card Game between the San Francisco Giants and New York Mets.

 On September 13, 2017, Wolcott initiated a minor controversy by hinting that Detroit Tigers pitcher Buck Farmer and catcher John Hicks might have conspired to hit him intentionally after a controversial call that got then manager Brad Ausmus ejected.
 However, MLB found no solid evidence to back up that claim.